 Want to maximise your port time in Montego Bay?
-Here’s my guide to the popular Jamaican port of call with some suggestions of how to spend a day in Montego Bay.
+Here’s a guide to this popular Jamaican port of call with some suggestions of how to spend a day in Montego Bay.

 About Montego Bay

-Montego Bay is a north Jamaican cruise port that is an alternative to Ocho Rios or Falmouth, which are two of the other nearby cruise ports.
+Montego Bay is a north Jamaican cruise port that is an alternative to Ocho Rios or Falmouth.
 Affectionately called MoBay, it is the second largest city in Jamaica by area and fourth biggest by population.

 Montego Bay’s cruise terminal is a large empty building and it’s here where you can meet for your day’s excursions.
 From this building you can walk outside but just remember you will need to take your photo ID and cruise card in order to re-enter the building.
-Outside the building you will find wooden kiosks selling souvenirs (at this point I purchased my obligatory Christmas decoration to add to my collection!).
+Outside the building you will find wooden kiosks selling souvenirs.
 A word of warning, be careful here, some of our friends came away with additional purchases after the market ladies put bracelets on them before they could say no.

 You cannot get taxis inside this area, you need to go outside of the gates.
 If you do decide to travel independently, ensure that you choose a government approved and licensed vehicle, which will have red licence plates with two letters and four digits.